Port Of Hamburg

-In 2019, the port of Hamburg had a total turnover of 136.6 million tons.
-This total turnover consists of 41.3 million tons of bulk cargo handling and 83.5 million tons of general cargo.
-Furthermore, 9.3 million TEU sea containers have been handled.
-With this amount of turnover, Hamburg is Germany's biggest universal harbour.
+In the first half of 2021, the port of Hamburg had a total turnover of 63.5 million tons of seaborne cargo were loaded or discharged at terminals in the Port of Hamburg.
+This total turnover consists of 19.3 million tons of bulk cargo handling and 44.2 million tons of general cargo.
+Furthermore, 4.3 million TEU sea containers have been handled.
+With this amount of turnover, Hamburg is Germany’s biggest universal harbour.

 The Port of Hamburg has four container terminals which provide fast and smooth container handling:

 India is one of the ten most important trading partners of the Port of Hamburg (2017).
 Currently, four container liner services travel from Hamburg to India per week.
-The shipowning companies providing these services include Hapag-Lloyd, Hamburg Süd, MSC/CSAV/SCI and CMA CGM.
-Furthermore, Hamburg is an important hub for unit load, heavy cargo and ro-ro shipping.
+Ship owning companies providing these services include Hapag-Lloyd, Hamburg Süd, MSC/CSAV/SCI and CMA CGM.
+In addition, Hamburg is an important hub for unit load, heavy cargo and ro-ro shipping.
 Between Hamburg and India, the following companies are providing cargo transport: Chipolbrok, Rickmers Linie, Höegh, OXL, MOL RoRo and SAL.

 Germany is the sixth most important trading partner for India.
 Most frequently demanded goods are investment goods, such as machinery, electrotechnology, metals, chemical products, automobiles and auto parts.

-Find more information on investment and trading opportunities and Business in Hamburg on our homepage.
+Find more information on investment and trading opportunities and doing business in Hamburg on our homepage.